Table of Contents

 It depends on how cold-resistant you are and whether you enjoy winter.
 Coming from, say, Scandinavia, you might even feel like the winter in Prague is quite warm.
 Coming from the Philippines… not so much ;)

-So don’t shy away from traveling to Prague during winter.
+Don’t shy away from traveling to Prague during winter.
 Come and experience Prague from a different perspective, the winter one.
 Because traveling off season can be much more rewarding.
 I’ve spent many Prague winters in the city but to be honest with you, I always like to travel somewhere warm too.

 The best time of year to go to Prague might as well be winter.
 No need to be hesitant about Prague winter travel – just come on over!
 Do you dare?